Luckas10/Sistema-de-venda-de-ingressos/README.md

 ## Key Features

-- **User Login and Registration:** Users can log in or create new accounts to access the system.
+- **User Login:** Users can log in or create new accounts to access the system.

 - **Dashboard:** After logging in, users are directed to a main dashboard where they can navigate through different functionalities.